HenkBoxma/rigi-ios-pod/README.md

 # Specs
-Pepository for Swift Package and Rigi Cocoapod specs.
+Repository for Rigi Swift Package and Cocoapod specs.

 # Documentation

 See https://github.com/HenkBoxma/rigi-ios for extensive instructions how to setup Rigi SDK in your project.

-# Install the Rigi SDK
+# Install the SDK

 ## Swift Package Manager